 - Send an announcement about a new app version and encourage users to upgrade.

 - Send messages to a list of users created from your CRM data.

 - Send a reengagement message based on users' likelihood to stop using your app.

 - Apply template design changes to passes that have already been distributed.

 You can specify your message audience by a unique identifier, such as a device ID or email address, or by an identifier that may belong to or include multiple users, such as a tag or audience list.

-When using the Message or A/B Test workflows (
+When using the Message or A/B Test composers (

 /experiments endpoints) you can target audiences using: